mybluecrossSign In Register

 Do I need to return to Manitoba for a certain number of days for the travel-day limits to restart?

 Yes, you need to return to Manitoba for your travel-day limit to restart.
 Each trip length begins when you leave Manitoba and ends when you return to Manitoba (you can leave on a new trip immediately upon return).
-Manitoba Health states that you need to be physically present in Manitoba for at least 212 days in a 12-month period to remain eligible for your Manitoba Health, Active Living and Seniors coverage.
+Manitoba Health states that you need to be physically present in Manitoba for at least 212 days in a 12-month period to remain eligible for your Manitoba Health coverage.

-The Retiree Standard plan out-of-Canada travel benefit limits each trip to 60 days.
+The Retiree Standard plan's out-of-Canada travel benefit limits each trip to 60 days.
+If your trip exceeds the 60-day limit, you will be required to purchase top-up coverage.
 In the event of a claim, you will be required to provide proof of departure and return dates.
+Contact Manitoba Blue Cross for more information.

 How much travel coverage do I have?